jff97/golangProjects/README.md

 ## Things that supprised me in the GO Programming Language
 * No type coercion. int + float produces compiler error
 * How strings worked with utf-8
+* Go has no numerical equivalent for boolean values
+* you can use == for comparing strings